Minneapolis Institute of Arts

 First Floor

 The first floor has very limited space that contains light dining, the gift shop, classrooms, and rotating displays.
 At the time of my visit, it was an African experience setup in Cargill Hall.
 Things almost feel out of place in the layout on this floor.
+Then I was walking around the front of the museum into the classroom area and there was some interesting but somewhat random feeling displays of various items.

 Second Floor